-- Uniform: \$150-200 (a one-time expense). - Liability insurance: approximately \$25 per year in the sophomore, junior, and senior years. - Standardized Testing: \$300. - Nursing pin: \$150 at the time of graduation. - Equipment: \$250 (includes laboratory skills package).
+- Uniform: \$150-200 (a one-time expense).

+- Liability insurance: approximately \$25 per year in the junior and senior years.

+- Standardized Testing: \$300.

+- Nursing pin: \$150 at the time of graduation.

+- Equipment: \$250.

 The majority of textbooks and supplemental materials are now available for nursing in a digital format.
 Costs for these resources begin in the semester the student is accepted into the major and continue into the senior year.
 These costs are included in the tuition and fees bill students receive each semester.